 What This Scholarship Offers

-These scholarships are fully-funded, meaning students can study with minimum financial burden.
+These scholarships are fully funded, permitting students to study with minimal economic burden.

 These are the benefits: